 Diet and Activities

+Straining during defecation may adversely affect healing, and your physician may prescribe stool softeners to combat constipation, a common side effect of some pain medications.
+Eating fibre-rich foods such as fruits and vegetables should also ease defecation.
+Patients are advised against lifting heavy objects, bending, stretching, or engaging in any high impact or strenuous activity for about 3 weeks following surgery.
 A number of vitamins and supplements are recommended in the days prior to vaginoplasty, as they may combat adverse side effects during recovery and expedite healing.
 Vitamin C has been found to promote healing, while Vitamin A is essential to new tissue growth and cell regeneration.
 Iron Phosphate and Omega 3 fatty acids may reduce inflammation and boost the immune system.
 Bromelain, an enzyme found in pineapple, and arnica montana, an herbal supplement, can help reduce pain, bruising, and swelling.
 A healthy diet rich in fruits, vegetables, and fatty fish should naturally provide many of these nutrients.
 It is best to avoid salty foods, as sodium can worsen swelling.
 As with any medications or supplements, it is important to follow the advice of qualified physicians, and to inform your physician of any medications, including supplements, you may have taken prior to undergoing vaginoplasty.

 Foods and Drugs to Avoid